Rytisgit/DCSSReplay/README.md

 ## Contact

 - The author can be contacted in Discord as Sentei#5306
-- Those who prefer slower communication can send emails to prytisx@gmail.com
+- Those who prefer slower communication can send emails to petronisrytis@gmail.com
-- File github issues
+- You can file github issues as well

 # Development